s-AndrewJia/ICS/README.md

 # ICS
 School Projects

-This is a backup for my school projects done on replit during Octomester one.
+This is a backup for my school projects done on Replit.